darren-zdc/SCAPES_COMP3004/README.md

 Program file is the file with `.txt` extension.
 Compiled file is the file with `.json` extension.

+If the provided file structure is altered, select the change user type option to become a system admin, and manually set the directory with the chage directory option.

 ### Open Program
 Select the file from the main menu and click `Open Program`

 ### Create Program
-Simply click the `Create Program` button.
-And edit your program inside the main dialog.
+Click the `Create Program` button, this will create a blank file that can then be opened and edited.

 ### Save Program
-Click the `Save Program` button to save the program.
+Click the `Save Program` button to save the program (program must be open).

 ### Compiled Program
-After Saving the program, select the program file and click `Compile Program` button to compile.
+After saving and closing the program, select the program file and click `Compile Program` button to compile.
 The compiled program will be appeared in the main window.
-You are able to view the compiled program by selectiing the compiled program file and click `Open Program`.
+You are able to view the contents of the compiled program by selectiing the compiled program file and click `Open Program`.
+No json file will be created if the compiler encounters any syntax errors.

 ## Authors

 Dicong Zhao (100996654)
-Marco Shen
+Marco Shen (101045818)
-Liam Costello
+Liam Costello (100977619)

 ## License